G-L-X-B/game-of-life/README.md

 Also, [log.c](https://github.com/rxi/log.c) will be downloaded as a submodule.

+## Bugs

+Note that versions built under 32-bit platform will have incorrect values in status bar.
+To fix that, change the format string tokens in the `io_qStatusBarUpdate` from `%4lu` to `%4llu` or whatever your compiler advices you.

 ## TODO

 In case I forget something or it was left for significant time, there's a list of what I want to see done in this project.
 They are not necessarily ordered, but you can see a progression in there.